 - To estimate the cumulative risk for birds to collide with offshore wind turbines.

 - To work out criteria that may serve as a basis to develop and initiate measures to reduce or even avoid bird collisions.

-In this substudy, flight calls of selected species recorded between 2008 and 2015 in 13 wind farms were included.
+- Flight calls of selected species recorded in 13 wind farms were therefore analysed.
 Many bird species have specific flight calls.
 The number of calls is not necessarily proportional to the number of birds.
 Even so, evaluation of flight calls is the only available method to obtain information on nocturnal flight activity of single species.

-Among other things, first results reveal that bird migration highly depends on weather conditions.
-High call activities of migrating birds were not only recorded under favourable migration conditions (e.g. tail winds), but also in adverse weather conditions (e.g. rain, poor visibility).
-Under these conditions, the collision risk for migrating birds will probably be higher.
+Among other things, the results reveal that bird migration highly depends on weather conditions.
+Wind conditions and especially tailwinds proved to be the meteorological factor with the strongest influence on migration and flight call intensities.
+Migration intensities clearly increased with increasing tailwind.
+In autumn, birds are more likely to tolerate moderate headwind conditions.
+High call activities of migrating birds were not only recorded under favourable migration conditions, but also in adverse weather conditions (e.g. rain, poor visibility).

-Analysis of bird flight calls from the German North and Baltic Seas - Report from the ProBIRD project.Download document
+Analysis of bird flight calls from the German North and Baltic Seas.
+Final Report – June 2018.
+BioConsult SH, Husum.
+128 pp.Download document

 The project is carried out on behalf of the Federal Maritime and Hydrographic Agency (BSH), funded by the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU).